npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 - Organize your fleet using {{< glossary_tooltip term_id="location" text="locations" >}}
 - Collect and sync data from multiple machines
 - Use the Viam TypeScript SDK to query sensor data
-- Create a custom dashboard that you and third parties can use to view data for their respective machines.
+- Create a custom dashboard that you and third parties can use to view data for their respective machines

 {{< /alert >}}